 Master Bond’s Most Popular Two Part Epoxy Systems

-- Ultra high strength, two part epoxy adhesive that bonds well to most metals and plastics.
-Aluminum to aluminum lap shear exceeds 4,000 psi.
+Ultra high strength, two part epoxy adhesive that bonds well to most metals and plastics.
+Aluminum to aluminum lap shear strength exceeds 4,000 psi.
+T-peel strength >50 pli.
+Ambient temperature curing.
+Tough and resilient bonds.
+Combines low viscosity and optical clarity.
+Serviceable from -60°F to +250°F. Chemical resistant.
+First class electrical insulator.

-- Two component, silver filled epoxy system with a convenient one to one mix ratio and very low volume resistivity.
+Two component, silver filled electrically conductive epoxy system with a convenient one to one mix ratio and very low volume resistivity.
+Cures at room temperature.
+Superior toughness.
+Serviceable from 4K to +275°F. Withstands rigorous thermal cycling.
+Successfully tested for 1,000 hours 85°C/85% RH.
+Exhibits superb thermal conductivity.

-- NASA low outgassing approved epoxy serviceable up to 450°F. Cures at ambient temperatures.
+NASA low outgassing approved epoxy for service from -60°F to 450°F. Cures at ambient temperatures.
 Tensile strength >12,000 psi.
-Shore D hardness >75.
+Shore D hardness 80-90.
 Superior dimensional stability.
+Remarkable chemical resistance.
+Withstands 1,000 hours 85°C/85% RH.
+Castable in thicknesses exceeding 2-3 inches.
+Vacuum compatible.

-- Room temperature curing epoxy adhesive has a convenient one to one mix ratio.
+Room temperature curing epoxy adhesive has a convenient one to one mix ratio.
 High shear and peel strength.
 Toughened.
 NASA low outgassing approved.
 Stress cracking fatigue resistant.
-Serviceable from -100°F to +400°F.
+Serviceable from -100°F to +400°F. Withstands 1,000 hours 85°C/85% RH.
+Fast setting.
+Good flow.
+Easy to apply.